barmiel4/Warrior-Game-Project/README.md

 # Warrior Game Project

 ## Core Idea
-Project is a RPG game inspired by God of War and the like, featuring Axe attacks, blocking and parrying with 2 types of enemies attacking the player.
+Project is a RPG game inspired by _God of War_ and the like, featuring Axe attacks, blocking and parrying with 2 types of enemies attacking the player.
 Project utilizes Gameplay Ability System framework for any gameplay abilities for both player and enemies and uses Lyra Sample Project architecture as a reference to provide a modular and flexible framework.

 ## Implemented features
 ### Weapons
-By pressing the **1** key players can equip their weapons.
-Apart from attaching the weapon to the hand player is granted all combat abilties associated added to the weapon, such as Attack, Block and Dodge abilities.
-Also by switching the mappings context and overriding the default input, weapon can be uneqipped by pressing **1** again, that takes away all the abilities metioned above.
+By pressing the **1** key, player can equip their weapon.
+Apart from attaching the weapon to the his hand, player is granted all combat abilities associated with the weapon, such as Attack, Block and Dodge.
+Also by switching the mappings context and overriding the default input, weapon can be uneqipped by pressing **1** again, which takes away all the abilities metioned above.

 ### Attacks
 Player light and heavy attacks, that are also implemented inside Gameplay Ability, are granted when given weapon is equipped.
-Each of them has a combo counter that influences damage dealt to the enemy.
+Each of them has a combo counter that influences damage dealt to the enemy on impact.
 Also a special combo move - 3 light attack + 1 heavy attack - can be performed.
-When player performs 3 light attack and click the Heavy attack button a gameplay event is sent - Heavy Attack ability recives this event and performs the heavy attack that deals the most damage with the appropriate animation.
+When player performs 3 light attack and clicks the Heavy attack button a gameplay event is sent.
+Heavy Attack ability recives this event and performs the heavy attack that deals the most damage with the appropriate animation.

 ### Health and Dealing Damage
+attribute set + gameplay effects

 ### Enemy AI
+...

+### Solutions from Lyra
+...

 ### Tech and Tools
 * Unreal Engine 5